avrilcoghlan/LittleBookofRBioinformatics/src/chapter11.rst

 proteins.

-You can calculate the degrees of all the vertices in a graph by using the degree() function in the R "graph" library.
+You can calculate the degrees of all the vertices in a graph by using the degree() function in the R "graph" package.
 The degree() function returns a vector containing the degrees of each of the vertices in the graph.
-Remember that there is a degree() function in both the "graph" and "igraph" libraries, so if you have loaded both libraries, you will need to specify that you want to use the degree() function in the "graph" library, by writing graph::degree().
+Remember that there is a degree() function in both the "graph" and "igraph" packages, so if you have loaded both packages, you will need to specify that you want to use the degree() function in the "graph" package, by writing graph::degree().

 For example, to calculate the degrees of vertices in the litG